Domestic Postgraduate Research Scholarship Selection Process

 The selection and ranking of applicants within the University of Adelaide is undertaken by the Graduate Scholarships Committee, using the criteria of academic merit and research potential.

-The Undergraduate Score and the Postgraduate Score are used to formulate the ranking of each application in the round.
+For applicants who hold a postgraduate qualification (or equivalence) the Undergraduate Score and the Postgraduate Score are used to formulate the ranking of each application in this pool.

 The Undergraduate Score is derived from the academic results from the applicant’s undergraduate degree.
 Consideration for University of Adelaide Scholarship (UAS) - Special Circumstances is given to students who can demonstrate special circumstances that resulted in impaired academic performance at undergraduate level.